 Put simply, forest cools the earth, and this is why we focus our work and your cash here.
-Carbon-capturing tropical biomes accounts for the highest area of forest globally.
+Carbon-capturing tropical biomes account for the highest area of forest globally.
 Keeping rainforest intact can provide 23% of climate mitigation urgently needed to cool our planet.

 But forest around the world is being destroyed at an alarming rate despite intergovernmental promises to halt deforestation.
 Climate breakdown is intensifying forest loss as tropical, humid forests become drier, causing trees to die and fires to burn for longer – creating a devastating feedback loop.